Cubs vs. Tigers Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Javier Assad (2-2) will take to the mound for the Cubs and make his fifth start of the season.
+- Drew Smyly (9-8) will take the mound for the Cubs, his 22nd start of the season.

+- He has earned a quality start five times in 21 starts this season.

+- In 21 starts this season, Smyly has lasted five or more innings 14 times, with an average of 4.6 innings per appearance.

 |Opponent